bigbluebutton/bbb-install/README.md

 #    sudo apt-get purge bbb-demo
 ~~~

+In this basic setup the server does not have a secure socket layer (SSL) certificate configured for nginx.
+This means that your browser can only connect via HTTP (not HTTPS).
 To test your server, open the URL using FireFox.
 Why FireFox?
-In this basic setup the server does not have a secure socket layer (SSL) certificate configured for nginx.
-This means that your browser can only connect via HTTP (not HTTPS).
-While it's not using HTTPS, FireFox still allows you to use web real-time connection (WebRTC) to share your camera and microphone.
+FireFox allows you to use web real-time connection (WebRTC) to share your camera and microphone.

 When you open the URL, you should see a login to join the meeting `Demo Meeting`.